SEHB2012/WNBA/README.md

-# Starter folder
+# WNBA

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo provides a statistical view of the ____ in the Women's National Basketball Association.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.